aywengo/kafka-brokers-mcp/README.md

 Once connected to Claude Desktop:

+### Basic Operations
 - "List all topics in my Kafka cluster"
 - "Show me details about the user-events topic"
 - "What consumer groups are active?"
 - "Describe the consumer group 'analytics-service'"
 - "Show me all brokers in the production cluster"

+### Cluster-Specific Operations (NEW)
+- "Get brokers for the production cluster using get_brokers with cluster parameter"
+- "Show me topics in the development cluster only"
+- "Get consumer groups for production cluster using cluster parameter"
+- "Get partitions for user-events topic in production cluster"
+- "Show me partitions for the production cluster"

+### Health & Monitoring (NEW)
+- "Check the health of my production cluster"
+- "Find any under-replicated partitions in development"
+- "Show me partition leader distribution for production"
+- "Get broker partition counts to check load balancing"
+- "Analyze topic partition details for high-volume-topic"

+### Cross-Cluster Operations
 - "Compare topics between development and production clusters"
+- "Show me brokers across all my clusters"
+- "Which consumer groups exist in both environments?"
+- "Compare partition counts between dev and prod for user-events topic"

+### Resource-Based Operations
+- "Access the kafka://cluster-health/production resource"
+- "Get data from kafka://brokers/development"
+- "Show me the kafka://topics/production resource"

 ## 🔒 VIEWONLY Mode